thedataquarry/rustinpieces/book/src/setup.md

 ### Python version

-This book uses Python 3.11.x.
+This book uses Python 3.11.x, though code run from Python 3.8+ should also work without issues.
 You can install the latest minor version using `pyenv`:

 ```bash
 pyenv install 3.11.7